 Yes, you can become a foster parent during times of Covid.
 Wisconsin foster parents are needed more to begin the process and qualify to become a foster parent.
 With time on our hands during this COVID stay-at-home order there are many steps that can be completed toward getting a foster care license now.

 We are actively receiving referrals from counties across Wisconsin.
 When a county does not have a home that can accommodate a sibling group or child, a referral is made to a private foster agency like Community Care Resources.
-Those referrals have not slowed down in the last 6 weeks.
+Those referrals have not slowed down in the last 12 months.
 We continue to place children of all ages in all areas of the state.
 Unfortunately, we do not have enough homes for all of the children.

 A common frustration we hear from prospective foster parents is that their calls or emails have gone unanswered by other foster agencies.
 We have even heard of folks submitting an application and never hearing from the agency again!
-We can promise you that will NEVER happen at CCR.
-Responsiveness is key to successful fostering and communication is vital for both parents and kids.
+We can promise that will NEVER happen at CCR.
+Responsiveness is the key to successful fostering and communication is vital for both parents and kids.
 Our exceptional responsiveness begins with your first inquiry and lasts throughout your fostering journey.

 PLEASE believe us when we tell you that responsiveness and communication are vitally important to foster parents.